Theory of Training: Supercompensation & Training Zones

 By Alain Parent

-The reality of training is that after you have completed a workout (and sometimes the next few days) you are weaker and slower!
-However, at some point the fatigue of the workout will dissipate and you will adapt to a higher level.
+The reality of training is that after a workout (and sometimes the next few days) you are weaker and slower!
+However, at some point the fatigue of the workout dissipates and you adapt to a higher level.

 To optimize your training, you need to find the correct balance between training and recovery.
 Hard and/or long training sessions cause immediate fatigue and tissue breakdown.
 Depending on the difficulty of the training session, you may require from 1 to 5 days to completely recover.
 Your training session also provides a stimulus for your body to adapt to a higher level (called overcompensation), but time is needed for recovery and to allow your body to adapt and improve.
 If there are no further workouts or the stimuli is not large enough, the body's fitness level will slowly decline back towards the initial fitness level (see graphs below).

 Training at the right intensity is crucial to improving fitness.
 Many cross country skiers and biathletes tend to train too fast which works against developing aerobic capacity (the engine for endurance athletes).
 The following table explains the relationship between heart rate, lactic acid and training zones.
 These guidelines are useful for athletes aged ~14 and over.